IIITLucknowSWEngg/CSITTeam014/Assignment1/Project.md

    - No reward-based incentives for user engagement.

 3. **International Payments**:
-   - No support for foreign currency transactions.
+   - No support for foreign currency transactions.  .
-   - Excludes handling of cross-border payments.
    - Focus remains solely on domestic transactions.

 4. **Account Aggregation**: